 Many people believe that exercise alone is what creates fitness.
 The process is a bit more complicated.

 During physical activity, the body is under stress.
 The heart and lungs have to work harder, and muscles must stretch, exert force, or propel the body through space.

 This stress causes tissue to break down.
 When the workout is over, the body enters repair mode and rebuilds the newly damaged tissue.
 Over time, this process of breakdown and repair leads to stronger muscles and a more efficient cardiovascular system.

 Performing physical activity is important to trigger the process of repair, but the process itself is where all the work happens.
 This is why resting and recovering properly is so important to achieving optimal fitness.

-A Look Inside: What Happens During Recovery
+A Natural Look Inside: What Happens During Post-Workout Recovery

 For the body to rebuild damaged tissue, it has to have the proper fuel.
-After all, the body can’t build tissue from nothing, Proteins are important building blocks for repairing damaged tissue.
+After all, the body can’t build tissue from anything, Proteins are important building blocks for repairing damaged tissue.
 Protein is considered the most important part of nutritional recovery.
 There’s even an optimal window to get protein to the body after a workout; it’s most effective around an hour to 90 minutes after working out.

 The body must also replenish its glycogen stores, which are burned up during a workout, so it’s important to refuel with carbohydrates too.
-Training sessions that last more than 60 minutes deplete glycogen, even when the workout is low intensity.
+Training sessions that last more than 60 minutes deplete the glycogen, even when the workout is low intensity.